 Aim

-To evaluate the cost-effectiveness of e-cigarettes as a smoking cessation aid used in routine stop smoking service.
+To evaluate the cost-effectiveness of e-cigarettes as a smoking cessation aid used in routine stop smoking services in England.

 Design

 Cost-effectiveness analysis was performed from the National Health Service (NHS) and Personal Social Services (PSS) perspective for 12 months period and lifetime.
-Costs, including that of both treatments, other smoking cessation help and healthcare services, and health benefits, estimated from EQ-5D-5L and measured in Quality-adjusted Life years (QALYs), for the 12-month analysis came from a randomised controlled trial.
+Costs, including that of both treatments, other smoking cessation help and healthcare services, and health benefits, estimated from EQ-5D-5L and measured in quality-adjusted life years (QALYs), for the 12-month analysis, came from a randomised controlled trial.
 Lifetime analysis was model-based with input from both trial data and published secondary data sources.
 Cost-effectiveness was measured by an incremental cost-effectiveness ratio (ICER).

 Setting

-Three English Stop-Smoking Service sites in England
+Three Stop-Smoking Service sites in England

 Participants

-Adult smokers who sought help to quit in the participating sites
+Adult smokers (n=886) who sought help to quit in the participating sites

 Intervention and comparator